 Santa Claus is a very busy man, particularly when it gets close to Christmas.
 As a result he cannot always make personal appearances at schools, but thanks to a partnership with YorkshireVC we have arranged for you to have your very own virtual visit to Lapland where you can spend time with the big man himself.

 Monday 3rd December to Friday 21st December 2018, with a number of sessions running per day.

 Sessions run on the hour:

 USA – EST: 9am, 10am, 11am, 12 Noon, 1pm, 2pm, 3pm and 4pm.

 When making your booking please check you are booking the session in your correct time zone, the system has sessions for both the UK and USA

-Cost is £40 per session and can be paid via purchase order (we will then invoice you), Pay Pal or credit /debit card.
+Cost for Santa is £40 per session and can be paid via purchase order (we will then invoice you), Pay Pal or credit /debit card.

 This virtual visit can be tailored to any age range within Foundation, KS1 or KS2.
 It can be run with individual classes, year groups or even whole key stages or schools.